 The information provided below is in accordance with Federal Consumer Information regulations.
-Contact the Office of Student Financial Services for details or to request a hard copy.
+Contact the Office of Admissions & Financial Aid for details or to request a hard copy.

 HKS Financial Assistance Process Information